contactkoh/IDD-Fa18-Lab1/README.md

 ### 1. Blink the on-board LED

 **a.
-What line(s) of code do you need to change to make the LED blink (like, at all)?**
+What line(s) of code do you need to change to make the LED blink (like, at all)?** digitalWrite as shown below:

+//setup to pinMode
+void setup() {
+  pinMode(LED_BUILTIN, OUTPUT);
+}
+// turn the LED on  (HIGH voltage level) void loop() {
+  digitalWrite(LED_BUILTIN, HIGH);   // turn the LED on (HIGH is the voltage level) }

 **b.
-What line(s) of code do you need to change to change the rate of blinking?**
+What line(s) of code do you need to change to change the rate of blinking?** delay argument value as shown below:  the lower --> the quicker rate of blinking

+void setup() {
+  pinMode(LED_BUILTIN, OUTPUT);
+}

+// the loop function runs over and over again forever void loop() {
+  digitalWrite(LED_BUILTIN, HIGH);   // turn the LED on (HIGH is the voltage level) delay(1000);                       // wait for a second digitalWrite(LED_BUILTIN, LOW);    // turn the LED off by making the voltage LOW delay(1000);                       // wait for a second }
 **c.
 What circuit element would you want to add to protect the board and external LED?**
+Resistor after the LED to pull down the current to the Ground.

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**
+15 ms.  My eyes can see the LED blinking and shaking.

 **e.
 Modify the code to make your LED blink your way.
 Save your new blink code to your lab 1 repository, with a link on the README.md.**
+Blink on for 1 second and then Blink on for 5 seconds, alternatively, and then loop likewise afterwards.

 ### 2. Blink your LED